Air pollution and air quality

-Garden bonfires are not illegal, even in a smoke control area, and there is no legal requirement about the time they may be lit.
+Garden bonfires/ use of garden incinerators are not illegal, even in a smoke control area, and contrary to some belief there is no legal requirement about the time or day of the week they may be lit.

 However, if a bonfire causes a nuisance to neighbours then legal action can be taken.
-If you do plan to have a garden bonfire you must ensure that only dry garden waste is burnt and no household waste is disposed of.
+If you do plan to have a garden bonfire or burn in a garden incinerator you must ensure that only dry garden waste is burnt and no household waste is disposed of.
 The burning of household waste is an offence under S33(1)(c) of the Environmental Protection Act 1990 and shall not be used as a method of disposal.
 If evidence is gathered that an offence has been committed legal action may be taken.
-To report a bonfire that is causing a nuisance contact Environmental Health on 01325 405111 or email us at email@example.com
+To report illegal burning or the burning of garden waste that is causing a nuisance contact Environmental Health on 01325 405111 or email us at [email protected].

 - People are sitting in their gardens